mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _operation_arguments:

-- ``arguments``: Optional document.
+- ``arguments``: Optional object.
 Map of parameter names and values for the operation.
-The structure of this document will vary based on the operation.
+The structure of this object will vary based on the operation.
   See `Entity Test Operations`_ and `Special Test Operations`_.

   The ``session`` parameter is handled specially (see `commonOptions_session`_).

 .. _operation_expectedError:

-- ``expectedError``: Optional document.
+- ``expectedError``: Optional `expectedError`_ object.
 One or more assertions for an expected error raised by the operation.
-The structure of this document is defined in `expectedError`_.

   This field is mutually exclusive with `expectedResult <operation_expectedResult_>`_ and